Things To Do

 Must-Try!

-A peanut stew that can be made with meat or vegetables, served with rice.
+A rich, peanut-based stew with meat or vegetables, usually served with rice or couscous.

 Food Markets